 top of page

-• I'd like to put barefoot hiking on the map as a recreational activity.
-If I can do 1,000 peaks barefoot (or whatever number I can make it to), then surely the practice is accessible to many other people who appreciate intensity and mindfulness; who accept a slower pace; who appreciate the feeling of being part of the forest instead of merely passing through.
+• I’d like to put barefoot hiking on the map.
+It’s a recreational activity that should be accessible to almost everybody.
+Especially those who appreciate intensity and mindfulness, who accept a slower pace, and who cherish the experience of being part of the forest instead of merely passing through

-• Reaching 1,000 peaks, if I'm able to, will require a multi-year effort.
-I will need to manage myself intelligently through the aging process and its inevitable challenges.
+• This project, which will take many years to complete, will require me to manage myself intelligently through the aging process and its inevitable challenges.

 After committing myself to the 1,000 Mountain Project, I had some misgivings.
 I bagged 35 barefoot peaks in 2023.
 At this rate, it would take almost 20 years to complete the project, at which point I’d be 80 years old, assuming I was still around.
 Also, as I was returning from Superstition Peak outside Phoenix, Arizona, my left knee began to ache.
 Making the 3,000-foot descent turned into an ordeal.
 Completing the 1,000 Mountain Project requires staying fit, healthy, and functional, which is no easy task as one ages.
 But as I limped slowly toward the trailhead, the sun sank, the western horizon flared orange, the colors spread, and the sky turned flaming vermilion.
 I took this as “proof of concept.”
 I decided I would go for it, as soon as my knee healed.